Julia Soares: 2019

-Senior gymnastics career

 2021

 Soares began competing as a senior in 2021.
 At the 2021 Pan American Championships held in Rio de Janeiro, she helped Brazil win the gold medal in the team final, and also earned an individual bronze in the balance beam final.
 In addition, Soares performed a candle mount with a half twist on the balance beam, which was named after her in the Code of Points, as she was the first gymnast to successfully perform the skill at an FIG international competition.

 2022

-At the 2022 Pan American Championships Soares helped the Brazilian team win gold and qualify to the World Championships in Liverpool.
+At the 2022 Pan American Championships, Soares helped the Brazilian team win gold and qualify for the World Championships in Liverpool.
 In September, she competed in the South American Games, in which she won the gold medal in team and all-around finals, in addition to balance beam and floor exercise.

 2023

 At the DTB Pokal Stuttgart, Soares won the gold medal on floor exercise.
 In October, Soares competed at the World Championships along with teammates Rebeca Andrade, Jade Barbosa, Lorrane Oliveira and Flávia Saraiva.
 The team took the silver medal behind the United States — Brazil's first team medal in World Championship history.
 Later that month, Soares competed at the Pan American Games, where the Brazilian team once again took silver behind the United States.
 Individually, she finished fourth in the floor final.